 Kajabi and Teachable are two of the most popular online course platforms and they are both market leaders in their own right.
 So, almost every course creator searching for an online course platform needs to answer the Kajabi vs Teachable question.

-You can find a lot of Teachable vs Kajabi articles on the web but most of them either share why they prefer one over the other or they include just a comparison chart which isn’t very helpful in making the right decision.
+You can find a lot of Teachable vs Kajabi articles on the web.
+But then most of them either share why they prefer one over the other or they include just a comparison chart which isn’t very helpful in making the right decision.

 So, I decided to leverage my experience of working with hundreds of instructors on both the platforms and create the most comprehensive comparison guide out there.

 In this review, I’ll do an in-depth evaluation of the two platforms based on every aspect of creating and selling online courses.
 I will also share my experience of using the two platforms along with what I like and what I don’t like about them.

 The main difference between these two popular systems is that while Kajabi is an all-in-one platform where you can run your entire online course business including marketing, Teachable, on the other hand, has been designed to offer mainly the core features for creating and selling an online course.

 Course Creation and Engagement